 Brad Fraser

-The Ugly Man (Alberta Theatre Projects, 1990, Bob White, subsequently in Brighton, London, Edinburgh, Brussels and New York), a bleak and unpleasant piece based in tone on the renaissance revenge tragedies, pushed the edges of the envelope even further.
-The Montreal francophone production directed by Derek Goldby , again at the Quat'Sous, featured sodomy, oral sex and sexual urination along with generous doses of violence.
-It caused a stir in the Montreal artistic community about the nature of the new wave of anglo-Canadian theatre and the work was compared with the works of another playwright with a similarly jaundiced world-view, Judith Thompson whose dramas were also being played in French in Montreal at the time.
+The Ugly Man (Alberta Theatre Projects, 1990, directed by Bob White; subsequently in Brighton, London, Edinburgh, Brussels and New York), is a bleak and violent piece, based on The Changeling by Thomas Middleton.
+It takes its tone from the Renaissance revenge tragedies and pushes the sex and violence even further.
+The Montreal francophone production directed by Derek Goldby, again at the Quat'Sous, featured sodomy, oral sex and sexual urination along with multiple murders.
+It caused a stir in the Montreal artistic community about the nature of the new wave of Anglo-Canadian theatre, and the play was compared with the works of another playwright with a similarly jaundiced world view, Judith Thompson, whose dramas were also being played in French in Montreal at the time.

 CTE photo